Organizations Involved in Northwest Electric Power Issues

 Formed in 1985 as a non-profit corporation, Portland-based NIU is governed by a board of directors and officers and employs three staff members in Portland, Oregon.
 NIU is a trade association of rural electric utilities that rely on BPA as their primary or exclusive provider of power and transmission services.
 NIU members have significant agriculturally-based electrical loads.
 The 20 members are located in Idaho, eastern Oregon, eastern Washington, Northern California, and Nevada.

-Northwest Power and Conservation Council (NWPCC):
+Northwest Power and Conservation Council (NWPCC or Council):

 The Northwest Power Planning Council was created in 1981 by the Northwest Power Act of 1980.
 The Council is a regional planning agency composed of eight members, two each from the states of Idaho, Montana, Oregon and Washington.
 Members are appointed by state governors and confirmed by state legislatures.
 The Council’s primary responsibilities are to: 1) develop a program to “protect, mitigate and enhance” fish and wildlife damaged by hydroelectric development in the Columbia River Basin; 2) develop a 20-year regional conservation and electric power plan; and 3) provide for broad public participation in its planning processes.
 The Council is not a part of BPA nor a federal agency, but an interstate compact agency funded by BPA rates.